 • Low weight - 100 gram (3.5 oz)

 • The turbidity tube is supplied as 2 clear plastic 30 mm in diameter x 300 mm long Tubes.

-• The tubes are pushed together, and a water sample is slowly added. measurement scale etched in black, along the sides of the tubes provide a measure of water clarity or turbidity.
+• The tubes are pushed together, and a water sample is slowly added.
+The measurement scale is etched in black along the sides of the tubes and provides a measure of water clarity or turbidity.

 Turbidity is used as an indicator of the total amount of material suspended in water.
 Turbidity can indicate the presence of sediment that has run off from construction sites, from logging sites, mining operations, agricultural operations and industrial discharges.
 It is also a factor in the suitability of water for drinking and for irrigation purposes.
 The more material that is suspended in water, the greater is the water's turbidity and the lower its clarity.
 Suspended material can be particles of clay, silt, sand, algae, micro-organisms and other substances.